 The streets of Peru's capital, Lima, are full of stinking refuse caused by a strike by the city's Municipal Workers Union of Peru.

-The streets of Peru's capital, Lima, are full of stinking refuse caused by a strike by the city's Municipal Workers Union of Peru.
+Background: The streets of Peru's capital, Lima, are full of stinking refuse caused by a strike by the city's Municipal Workers Union of Peru.
 By Tuesday (4 November) the strike had entered its sixth day and there were no signs of the workers returning to work.

 The mountains of refuse have become a distinct health hazard, In every street, especially near the markets, huge piles of rotting garbage are creating a dangerous situation.
 The garbage has also attracted a plague of insects.